 You may rent scooters, walkers and wheelchairs for off-campus use from local rental centers.
 A list of rental centers and their phone numbers is available at the entrance of the Davis Building.

-Handicapped parking spaces are located near the Cannaday Building, in the parking garage and in patient parking lots.
-Valet parking is available for a fee at the front entrance of the Cannaday, Davis and Mayo buildings.
-The garage also charges a fee.
+Handicapped parking spaces are located near the Cannaday and Mangurian buildings, in the parking garage and in patient parking lots.
+Valet parking is available for a fee at the front entrance of the Cannaday, Davis, Mangurian and Mayo buildings.
+The garage also charges a fee (cash only).

 Please note that the walk from the garage to the Mayo and Cannaday buildings is long.
 If your mobility is limited and you need a wheelchair, stop at the Davis Building main entrance and ask General Service staff to assist you in the garage.

 Sign language interpreters are available at no charge to patients.
 Please request an interpreter when you make your appointment.

 Volume-controlled telephones and Telecommunications Devices for the Deaf (TDD) also are available.
 Staff at information desks can direct you to these devices.